-The protection afforded underby P.L.
-86-272 and the provisions of this Statement shall be are determined on a tax year by tax year basis. -Therefore, if at any time during a tax year the company a business [HH2] conducts activities that are not protected under P.L 86-272 or this Statement, no sales in this state or income earned by the company attributed to this state during any part of said tax year shall be protected from taxation under said Public Law or this Statement. the business will [HH3]not be considered protected under P.L.
+The protection afforded by P.L.
+86-272 and the provisions of this Statement shall be are determined on a tax year by tax year basis.
+Therefore, if at any time during a tax year a business conducts activities that are not protected under P.L 86-272 or this Statement, no sales in this state or income earned by the company attributed to this state during any part of said tax year shall be protected from taxation under said Public Law or this Statement the business will not be considered protected under P.L.
 86-272 for the entirety of that year.

-E. APPLICATION OF THE JOYCE RULE.
+APPLICATION OF THEJOYCE RULE.

 In determining whether the activities of any company have been conducted within this state beyond the protection of P.L.
 86-272 or paragraph IV.B. of this Statement, the principle established in Appeal of Joyce, Inc., Cal.
 St. Bd. of Equal.
 (11/23/66), commonly known as the "Joyce Rule", shall apply.
-Therefore, only those in state activities that are conducted by or on behalf of said company shall be considered for this purpose.
+Therefore, only those in-state activities that are conducted by or on behalf of said company shall be considered for this purpose.
 Activities that are conducted by any other person or business entity, whether or not said person or business entity is affiliated with said company, shall not be considered attributable to said company, unless such other person or business entity was acting in a representative capacity on behalf of said company.